-Table 4: Prevalence rates reported by Brunner et al., 2014 split by gender.
-Eu averages given in ( )
+Table 4: Prevalence rates of Deliberate-Self-injurious Behaviour reported by Brunner et al., 2014 split by gender.
+Eu averages given in ( ).
+D-SIB: Deliberate-Self-injurious Behaviour

-Kelleher and colleagues (2013) added a prospective component to this study assessing the cohort at 3m (n=1006) and 12m (n=973).
+Kelleher and colleagues (2013a) reported on a prospective component to the Irish SEYLE cohort, giving measures at baseline (n=1112), 3m (n=1006) and 12m (n=973).
 They included additional questions on psychotic symptoms for respondents and reported on suicide attempts rather than D-SIB.
-Rates of a prior suicide attempt (SA), a response to Paykel question 5 (“Have you ever made an attempt to take your own life?”) were reported as 2% at the 3-month assessment and 4% 12-months later.
-Rates of SA were much higher in who reported psychotic symptoms.
-14% of these adolescents had reported at least 1 suicide attempt at the 3-month follow-up, increasing to 34% by 12month.
+Rates of a prior suicide attempt (SA), a response to Paykel question 5 (“Have you ever made an attempt to take your own life?”) were reported as 2% at the 3-month assessment and 4% when assessed 12-months later.
+Rates of SA were much higher in those with baseline psychopathology (scoring in the top 20% of the Strengths and difficulties questionnaire, SDQ) and reported psychotic symptoms.
+14% (n=4) of these adolescents had reported at least 1 suicide attempt at the 3-month follow-up, increasing to 34% (n=11) by 12month.
+The authors estimated a 70-fold increased risk (OR 67.50, 95% CI 11.41-399.21) of suicidal attempts in the presence of both.
+(Kelleher et al, 2013)

 My World Survey